-Philosophers follow where their logic leads them, regardless of sensory perception or human sensibility or adult sophistication, like schoolboys.
+Philosophers follow where their logic leads them like bright schoolboys, regardless of sensory perception or human sensibility or adult sophistication.
 They unscramble the wisdoms we already have, such as that we exist and that there is a world out there that we appreciate with our senses, and start again from the bottom, going back to a beginning that we never previously had even as infants.
 They start all over again with the tool of logicking with words.
-They are then misled by the logic of words into a maze of abstractions winding upwards into nonsense, the very opposite of rationality.
+They then get misled by the logic of words into a maze of abstractions winding upwards into nonsense, the very opposite of rationality.
 An intelligent, reasonable, rational stopping before that point is required.
 It is the civilized mind that does this, and doesn’t get led into obsessive schoolboyish logicking.

 What they call rationality is a putting aside of the human intelligence already present in our words, and ending up with something silly instead.
-[Also, how on earth can one get wisdom about oneself and other people and humanity through logicking, and mathematicking, and scientificking?
+Also, how on earth can one get wisdom about oneself and other people and humanity through logicking, mathematicking and scientificking?
 It is absurd that this was called ‘Philosophy’.
 It has been a stupidity for 2500 years.
-It is amazing that no-one has objected.]
+It is amazing that no-one has objected.

 Descartes for example couldn’t convince himself he existed till it occurred to him that he was thinking!
 Therefore he must exist!
 Cogito ergo sum!
 Did he really think as an adult person that he couldn’t believe he existed until the logic of words proved it?
 But this being led by the logicking of words to say absurdities, is what Philosophy has always been.
 (Descartes incidentally later changed his mind and said he could after all trust his senses that he did exist, and discarded Cogito ergo sum entirely!)